floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Search Warrant in Florida?

 Upon reviewing the application and other supporting proof (including witness testimonies) and finding probable cause exists, a Florida judge may issue the search warrant.
 According to Fla.
-Stat. §933.07 (4), a search warrant is deemed issued by a judge once the judge affixes their signature or electronic signature to the document.
+Stat. §933.07 (4), a judge will issue a search warrant once the judge affixes their signature or electronic signature to the document.
 The warrant directs any sheriff, sheriff's deputy, police officer, or other authorized party to search the property described therein or a named individual for the specified property.
-The officer must then bring said property and any person arrested in the process before the judge or another court having jurisdiction over the offense.
+The officer must typically bring said property and any person arrested before the judge or another court having jurisdiction over the offense.
 Whatever the case, the warrant protects the subject from civil or criminal liability.

 Note that separate protocols apply for agricultural warrants, which—although issued only upon probable cause by a judge—are issued on different grounds, have unique application requirements, and are valid for up to six months from issue.
 See Fla.
 Stat. §933.40 or visit the Department of Agriculture and Consumer Services website for more details.